DigitalMitford/DM_Journal_1819-1823/PossibleMissingSI.md

 - [ ] Graham_DofMontrose
 - [ ] Greene_Mr
 - [ ] Harley_Mr
-- [ ] Hayward_da (notes from discussion with LJW: part of Webb / Hayward family tree)
+- [ ] Hayward_da (notes from discussion with LJW: part of Webb / Hayward family tree) hjb: LMW put a comment saying "ck. treem who was born in 1820?
 - [ ] HeudeWm
 - [x] Hofland_Barbara ebb: **Correct to "Hofland_B"**
 - [ ] Howell_W
-- [ ] Jephson_Miss ebb: We should check this, but we are *thinking* this may be a reference to Emily Jephson, in the SI already as "Jephson_Em"
+- [ ] Jephson_Miss ebb: We should check this, but we are *thinking* this may be a reference to Emily Jephson, in the SI already as "Jephson_Em" :: hjb: hjb: Next to two of the attributes for this, it says "cert="low""
 - [ ] Jeremy_Miss
-- [ ] Joliffe_Mrs ebb: We have a collective tag for anyone in the Joliffe family: "Joliffes" Is this appropriate?
+- [x] Joliffe_Mrs ebb: We have a collective tag for anyone in the Joliffe family: "Joliffes" Is this appropriate?
 Are there lots of references to only Mrs Joliffe, or any other Joliffes mentioned?
 We can update the orgname we're using.
 She's mentioned 19 times, so she'd better have her own entry.
 CANONICAL FORM IS with one 'l'.
-- [ ] Jollife_Mrs ^^^^
+- [x] Jollife_Mrs ^^^^
-- [ ] Knox_Robt   ALREADY IN SI as  Knox_Rbt
+- [x] Knox_Robt   ALREADY IN SI as  Knox_Rbt
 - [ ] LaFontaine
 - [ ] Lane
 - [ ] LeghT